Outsourcing Adjudication to Strategic Jurors: Equilibrium analysis

 \begin{proof} With a slight abuse of notation, we reserve the notation $m_i$ for the initial equilibrium where agent $i$ follows strategy $(\lambda_i,\beta_i)_{i\in [n]}$ and denote by $m'_i$ the random variable indicating the number of agents different than $i$ who cast a $T$-vote in the state where agent $i$ follows strategy $(\lambda_i,1-\beta_i)_{i\in [n]}$.
 Notice that, due to symmetry, the probability that $m_i$ gets a given value $t$ is equal to the probability that $m'_i$ gets the value $n-1-t$.
 Hence,

-Thus, $Q(m_i)=-Q(m'_i)$, hence $f'_i(0)\cdot Q_(m_i)=-f'_i(0)\cdot Q_(m_i)$.
+Thus, $Q(m_i)=-Q(m'_i)$, hence $f'_i(0)\cdot Q(m_i)=-f'_i(0)\cdot Q(m'_i)$.
 By \cref{lem:equilibrium}, we have that the strategies of all agents in the new state are consistent with the equilibrium conditions of \cref{lem:equilibrium}, provided that the initial state is an equilibrium (and thus satisfies the conditions). \end{proof}

 We say that an equilibrium is \emph{simple} if there exists an alternative $a\in \{T,F\}$ such that all agents cast a vote for alternative $a$ with probability at least $1/2$.
+Intuitively, this makes prediction of the agents' behaviour at equilibrium easy.
 Together with \cref{lem:equilibrium}, this definition implies that, in a simple equilibrium, an agent putting no effort (i.e., $\lambda_i=0$) can use any strategy $\beta_i$.
 For agents putting some effort, a well-informed agent uses $\beta_i=1$ if $a=T$ and $\beta_i=0$ if $a=F$ and a misinformed agent uses $\beta_i=0$ if $a=T$ and $\beta_i=1$ if $a=T$.

 \begin{lemma}[simple equilibrium condition] When the payment function $p$ satisfies